Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Methods

 \subsection{Learning an adaptive dosing policy}

-As discussed in Section~\ref{subsec:RLcontrolInto}, DDPG~\cite{lillicrap2015continuous} was employed for training.
-Below we describe the state and action spaces and reward assignment.
-The neural network architecture and hyperparameter choices for the neural network and RL components are given in Appendix~\ref{sec:hyperparameters}.
+As discussed in Section~\ref{subsec:RLcontrolInto}, DDPG~\citep{lillicrap2015continuous} was employed for training.
+The state and action spaces and reward assignment are described below, and the neural network architecture and hyperparameter choices for the neural network and RL components are given in Appendix~\ref{sec:hyperparameters}.

 In training, the maximal time for an episode was set at 7 days, with dosing decision steps of 4 hours.
 Although time scales for observations will be technology-dependent and possibly longer, this time interval was put in place in order to demonstrate the ability of the algorithm to handle episodes with many decision time steps, and hence a near-continuous dose adjustment, and produce a robust control policy able to adaptively and responsively adjust to changes in the cell population composition.
-To put in clinical context the maximal treatment time chosen, we note that a 2000 study~\cite{singh2000short} found that in a studied patient cohort typical ICU antibiotic courses lasted for 4-20 days, with an average length of 10 days; after 7 days of a standard antibiotic course 35\% of patients in the study were found to have developed antibiotic resistance (new resistant patterns in the original pathogen) or superinfections (newly-detected pathogenic organisms not originally present).
+To put in clinical context the maximal treatment time chosen, we note that a study~\citep{singh2000short} of an intensive care unit (ICU) patient cohort found that typical ICU antibiotic courses lasted for 4-20 days, with an average length of 10 days; after 7 days of a standard antibiotic course 35\% of patients in the study were found to have developed antibiotic resistance (new resistant patterns in the original pathogen) or superinfections (newly-detected pathogenic organisms not originally present).
 Shorter treatment times (3 days) in that study correlated with a lower rate of antibiotic resistance (15\% at 7 days).
 Stopping antibiotic treatment prematurely, however, runs the risk of failing to eliminate the pathogenic bacteria, suggesting that continuous monitoring and proper dose adjustments -- as recommended here -- are essential in combatting treatment failure in severe infections.

-All code (simulation and RL) was written in Python, with the use of PyTorch~\cite{paszke2017automatic} for the deep learning components.
+All code (simulation and RL) was written in Python, with the use of PyTorch~\citep{paszke2017automatic} for the deep learning components.